Finance - Fellowships

 In some instances the Secretariat may suspend your stipend.
 Your stipend may be suspended if:

-- you do not comply with any of the terms and conditions of your fellowship, or if you do not return compulsory documentation to the Secretariat.
+- you do not comply with any of the fellowship terms and conditions, or if you do not return compulsory documentation to the Secretariat.

 - you elect to return home early and submit your work from overseas.

 You may also be entitled to receive a research allowance as a contribution towards the cost of producing a thesis/dissertation in cases where this is required for the course, or for conducting any research associated with your programme.
 This will be confirmed to you in your Final Award Letter.
 The allowance is intended to help cover costs such as printing, copying, binding, etc and other research costs.
 Where you are entitled to this allowance, this will be included in your award letter and the amount will be listed there.
 Where you are entitled to this allowance, it will be paid directly into your bank account or cash card.
 This allowance cannot be advanced to you.

 Your fellowship award package includes reimbursement of your UK visa application fee.
 This will be paid to you on arrival to the UK and will be the advertised fee as listed on the UK Visa and Immigration website at the time of the issuance of visa guidance.

 Fellows who follow alternative advice to that provided by the Welfare and Immigration team will forfeit this reimbursement.

 Living in the UK can be quite expensive, particularly if you are not used to the high prices.
 The information below is designed to help you manage your money as effectively as possible, ensuring that you have a memorable experience in the UK.